segmentio/segment-docs/src/privacy/consent-management/consent-in-retl.md

 ## Step 1: Create consent categories in the Segment app

 > info "Limited availability of destinations"
-> Reverse ETL supports the destinations in the [Reverse ETL catalog](/docs/connections/reverse-etl/reverse-etl-catalog/), [Segment Profiles](), and Segment Connections.
+> Reverse ETL supports the destinations in the [Reverse ETL catalog](/docs/connections/reverse-etl/reverse-etl-catalog/) and Segment Connections.

 1. From the [Segment homepage](https://app.segment.com/goto-my-workspace/){:target="_blank”}, select the Privacy tab and click **Consent Management**.
 2. On the Consent management page, click **Create categories**.